 Oils manufactured in this way are referred to as refined, bleached and deodorized (RBD) oils.

-However, some oils, such as olive, sunflower, and flaxseed oils can also be produced using the “cold pressed” method which doesn’t use external heat or chemicals and has much less processing.
+However, some vegetable oils, such as olive, sunflower, and flaxseed oils can also be produced using the “cold pressed” method which doesn’t use external heat or chemicals and has much less processing.

 Cold pressed oils thus retain more of their natural properties including aroma, flavor, and vitamins, minerals, and antioxidants.